s-celles/Emmbrook/README.md

 [TOC]

-This is a simulation project for classes MSAE-E4206 and MSAE-E4215, i.e., *E&M* and *Mechanical behavior*, so I name it "EMMB"rook.

 Todo:
 - [ ] EM oblique incidence
 - [x] Diffraction
 - [ ] Aliasing
-- [ ] Magnetic domain
 - [x] DFT simulation
 - [ ] Main page
 - [ ] Polarization

+---

+This is a simulation project for classes MSAE-E4206 and MSAE-E4215, i.e., *E&M* and *Mechanical behavior*, so I name it "EMMB"rook.

 This `README` will tell you basically how to use bootstrap and JS in this project.
 In this file I will write what you need to know to edit these files.